OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 >
 ```

 You're now attached to the suspended process and ready to go ahead with the jdb commands.
 Entering `?` prints the complete list of commands.
 Unfortunately, the Android VM doesn't support all available JDWP features.
-For example, the `redefine` command, which would let you redefine a class' code is not supported.
+For example, the `redefine` command, which would let you redefine a class code is not supported.
 Another important restriction is that line breakpoints won't work because the release bytecode doesn't contain line information.
 Method breakpoints do work, however.
 Useful working commands include:

 - classes: list all loaded classes
 - class/methods/fields _class id_: Print details about a class and list its methods and fields